Shoaib Ibrahim: Career

 Following a three years long break, in 2017, Ibrahim resumed his TV journey and played dual roles of Abhimanyu and Aditya Singh Rathore on Sphere Origins's production Koi Laut Ke Aaya Hai via Star Plus opposite Surbhi Jyoti.
 In the same year, he participated in the dance reality show Nach Baliye 8 on Star Plus along with his wife Dipika Kakar.

 In March 2018, he participated in Box Cricket League 3.
 He was next seen in Zee TV's Jeet Gayi Toh Piya Morey where he played the role of Varun Babbar opposite Yesha Rughani.
 From 2018 to 2019, Ibrahim starred in Ishq Mein Marjawan on Colors TV as Abhimanyu.

 In January 2019, he made his debut into Bollywood industry with the movie Battalion 609 as Kamraj Mishra.

 After a gap of 3 years, he made a comeback in July 2022 with Star Bharat's Ajooni as Rajveer Singh Bagga.

 Personal life

-Ibrahim married Dipika Kakar, his co-star from Sasural Simar Ka, on 22 February 2018 in modaha.Before marriage dipika kakar converted from hindu religion to islam religion and changed her name to Faiza ibrahim Shoaib Ibrahim and Dipika Kakar Ibrahim had a baby boy named Ruhaan on 21 June 2023.
+Ibrahim married Dipika Kakar, his co-star from Sasural Simar Ka, on 22 February 2018 in modaha.
+Before marriage, Dipika converted from hindu religion to islam religion and changed her name to Faiza ibrahim.
+Shoaib Ibrahim and Dipika Kakar Ibrahim had a baby boy named Ruhaan on 21 June 2023.